 Detailed study of the chemical, biochemical and physical characteristics of food components.
 Their measurement, and the interactions between components, are used to describe the compositional changes that occur in foods from harvest to consumption.

-The paper is designed for students to develop an understanding of the physicochemical properties of the major natural food components and the background for later papers in food processing and product development, food safety and advanced chemical analysis.
-Water, proteins, fats, carbohydrates and the nature of specific food system attributes, such as colour, enzymes, vitamins and minerals, are considered in detail.
-The principles of traditional food processing operations and how foods are made safe for consumption over extended time periods are evaluated.
-In the practical sessions we study the proximate quantitative analyses of natural food components.
+The course is designed for students to develop an understanding of the physicochemical properties of the major food components and their importance in food.
+The properties of water, proteins, fats, carbohydrates, colours, vitamins and minerals are covered in detail and provide a foundation for future studies in food science.
+The principles of major food processing operations and how foods are made safe for consumption over extended time periods are evaluated.
+In the practical sessions, students will learn the proximate analyses of food components.

 |Paper title||Food Systems 1|